 Nirvana (the state beyond suffering) is beyond concepts

 Enlightenment is not a place or a state.
 It’s freedom from believing everything to be permanent, independent, and singular, and thus freedom from suffering.
 It is the recognition of our own pure awareness, constantly present within us, inconceivable and inexpressible.
 We’re so identified with our thoughts and emotions, we fail to recognize this pure awareness, which is like the sky hidden behind the clouds, but always there.

 These are the guiding principles in my life.
 I’ve been studying and reflecting upon them over the past few weeks in order to better understand and integrate them into my way of seeing and being.
 I realize they may be difficult to grasp if this is your first encounter with these ideas.
 But you might let them simmer a bit and see what resonates for you.

-Your view may be different than my view.
+Your view or set of beliefs may be different than mine.
 You may believe in God, nature, love or something else.
 The main question is do you have a view?
 And, does it bring you and others happiness or suffering?

 Sources: This particular translation of The Four Seals is from What Makes You Not a Buddhist by Dzongsar Jamyang Khyentse.
 This wonderful book explains The Four Seals in a way that is engaging and accessible for modern people.

 Thank you for your presence, I know your time is precious!
 Don’t forget to sign up for my e-letter and get access to all the free self-development resources (e-books, mini-guides + worksheets) in the Always Well Within Library.
 May you be happy, well, and safe – always.
 With love, Sandra